hwikmark/gottenso/README.md

 ![The common interface featuring plot and plotting options](assets/family_interface.png)

 The first image shows the common interface for both the `parent` and `family` users.
 The plot will show the height and weight over time for your child along with data for the parents and standard growth curves (if available).
 Hovering over a point will give some more detailed data along with a comment if there is one.
+You can choose whether to plot standard growth curves as well as data for one or both parents.
+If an option is followed by (ERROR: not found!) this means the filename may not be properly set (see the section on environmental variables).

 ![The parent data entry form](assets/parent_interface.png)